TILOS-AI-Institute/MacroPlacement/CodeElements/FDPlacement/README.md

 We also introduce a repulsive force between overlapping nodes to reduce placement density.
 After applying all forces, we move nodes in the direction of their force vector.
 To reduce oscillations, we set a maximum distance for each move.”

+For each pair of nodes $(u, v)$, there are two types of forces between them : attractive force $f_a(u,v)$ and repulsive force $f_r(u,v)$.
+The magnitude of attractive force can be expressed as $f_a(u, v) = k_a * distance(u, v)$, where $k_a$ is the attractive factor and $distance$ is the euclidean distance between node $u$ and node $v$; the magnitude of repulsive force can be expressed as $f_r(u, v) = k_r$.
+Both attracive force and repulsive force are along the straight line joining the node $u$ and node $v$.

+During force-directed placement, all the hard macros and IO ports are fixed.
+Only the stanard-cell clusters can be moved.
+Note that we need to consider the contribution from hard macros and IO ports when we calculate the total force exerted on a standard-cell cluster.

+The standard-cell clusters are not placed onto the centers of gridcells.